PiOverFour/MPK-M2-editor/README.md

 * **CC2**: The joystick sends a CC message on the canals specified in **Left** OR **Right** for the X Axis, **Up** OR **Down** for the Y axis.

 ### Auto Fill
 Click the menu Edit -> Auto fill...
 This dialog allows you to fill several fields at once.
 First tick the check boxes for the options you would like to have filled (eg. PC start).
 Fill the corresponding fields, and press the button corresponding to the options you'd like to fill (eg. A for Bank A).
-This will fill the options for the *selected programme* tab only.
+This will fill the options for the *selected program* tab only.

 ![Auto fill window](autofill_screenshot.png?raw=true "The auto fill window")